meta-llama/llama-models/models/llama4/prompt_format.md

 - Don't repeat tool response verbatim
 - Don't add supplementary information

-Here is a list of functions in JSON format that you can invoke.
+Here is a list of functions in JSON format that you can invoke:
 [
     {
         "name": "get_weather",